hollebenthiago/n-Body-Problem-2D/README.md

 n-Body Problem Simulation in 2D

-This was a project for a scientific computing class.
+This was a project for an undergraduate scientific computing class.

 W/Q are for zooming in/out, you can also use the arrow keys.